Spectral Functions of the Holstein Polaron: Exact and Approximate Solutions: Spectral functions at : Additional results

 \section{Spectral functions at $\mathbf{T>0}$: Additional results}

 Spectral functions for $k=0$ and $k=\pi$, shown in Fig.~\ref{fig:finiteT} of the main text, are supplemented with the results for different $k$ in Fig.~\ref{Supp:fig:Fig3_addition}.
-Overall, the agreement of DMFT and HEOM spectra is very good which confirms that the nonlocal correlations are not pronounced.
-We observe the largest difference for $g=2, \,\omega_0=1$, when sharp peaks with the gaps in between are observed in the DMFT solution, while the numerically exact HEOM solution feature less sharp peaks with the dips in between them.
+Overall, the agreement of DMFT and HEOM/ED spectra is very good which confirms that the nonlocal correlations are not pronounced.
 Results for different temperatures are shown in Figs.~\ref{Supp:fig:SpecF_1} and~\ref{Supp:fig:SpecF1_more_momenta}.
 We checked that the HEOM results are well converged with respect to lattice size $N$ and maximum hierarchy depth $D$.
 The values of $N$ and $D$, used in the calculations, are shown in Table~\ref{Supp:tab:HEOM_par_fin}.

 It is common to present the spectral functions as color plots in the $k-\omega$ plane.
 In Fig.~\ref{Supp:fig:DMFT_Heom_parameters} we show the DMFT color plot for parameters as in Figs.~\ref{Supp:fig:Fig3_addition}~-~\ref{Supp:fig:SpecF1_more_momenta}.
 For comparison purposes, in Fig.~\ref{Supp:fig:DMFT_Bonca_parameters} we also show the DMFT color plot for the same parameters as in the finite-$T$ Lanczos results from Fig.~2 of Ref.~\cite{SMBonca_Lanczos_2019}.
 Small difference in DMFT vs. Lanczos method color plots is due to the more pronounced peaks in the DMFT spectra.